 Interest rates fluctuate over time but if, for example, your rate is 5%, that means you’ll be charged 5% of the loan value every year – but you won’t need to pay this immediately.
 Instead, it will be assessed at the end of your loan term or when you sell the home.

-The origination fee is charged by the reverse mortgage lender to cover their cost of processing your loan application.
+In the case of an HECM backed by the FHA, the origination fee is charged by the reverse mortgage lender to cover their cost of processing your loan application.
 Usually the origination fee is equal to 2% of the first $200,000 of your home’s value and 1% of any amount above that, with a maximum of $6,000.
 If your home is worth $125,000 or less, the origination fee cannot exceed $2,500.

 Here’s an example.
 If your home is valued at $350,000, you might expect to pay the following origination fee: